pandas-dev/pandas/doc/source/indexing.rst

 .. _indexing.boolean:

+Another common operation is the use of boolean vectors to filter the data.

 Using a boolean vector to index a Series works exactly as in a numpy ndarray:

 .. ipython:: python